Generalized Data Thinning Using Sufficient Statistics: Changepoint detection in wind speed data

-\cite{yu2020veridical} point out that it is important for the findings of a data analysis to be stable across perturbations of the data; a similar argument underlies the stability selection proposal of \cite{meinshausen2010stability}.
-In this spirit, we repeat the thinning procedure 100 times.
-The third panel of Figure \ref{fig:application} displays, for each 10-day window, the percentage of replicates in which at least one changepoint was estimated using the training set.
-The fourth panel displays, for each 10-day window, the percentage of replicates for which there was at least one changepoint estimated using the training set, \emph{and} that estimated changepoint had a test set p-value below 0.05.
+We now turn to the lower two panels of Figure~\ref{fig:application} to see the advantage of the generalized data thinning approach over the order-preserved sample splitting approach.
+As mentioned previously, the generalized data thinning approach is amenable to a stability analysis whereas the order-preserved sample splitting approach is not.
+In this spirit, we repeatedly apply Algorithm \ref{alg:gdt} a total of 100 times and compare results across replicates.
+The fourth panel of Figure \ref{fig:application} displays, for each 10-day window, the percentage of replicates in which at least one changepoint was estimated using the training set.
+The fifth panel displays, for each 10-day window, the percentage of replicates for which there was at least one changepoint estimated using the training set \emph{and} that estimated changepoint had a test set p-value below the Bonferroni corrected threshold.
+As none of the changepoints identified are consistently found to be significant, we are skeptical that they represent true changes in variance.
+Additional data are likely needed to draw a definitive conclusion.

-We conclude by noting that data thinning has a substantial advantage over sample splitting in this example.
-As noted in Section~\ref{sec:sample-splitting}, sample splitting assumes that the observations are independent and identically distributed, which is explicitly not the case in this setting.
-An approach that is sometimes used in this context is to assign alternate points to train and test sets.
-However, such a deterministic splitting rule would not allow for a stability analysis such as the one displayed in the two lower panels of Figure~\ref{fig:application}.